 Dog Tick Medicine – Natural Products

 If you prefer to go natural, there are also some products that use all natural ingredients to repel ticks.
-For example:

 The main ingredient in the shampoo and spray is neem oil, which is a very effective insect repellent.
 The spray is 100% natural and is safe to use on dogs and cats, even puppies and kittens.
 Besides keeping bugs away from your dog, it may also help reduce skin irritation and the risk of skin infection after your dog has been bitten.